 The program is designed as a part-time cohort model and can be completed in two years.
 View the degree requirements for more detailed information about the courses.

-For more information, visit the School of Education's MS in Higher Education Leadership (https://drexel.edu/soe/academics/graduate/highereducation/) webpage or contact he@drexel.edu.
+For more information, visit the School of Education's MS in Higher Education Leadership (https://drexel.edu/soe/academics/graduate/higher-education/) webpage.

 Admission to this program requires: